HL7/bser/input/pagecontent/index.md

 ### BSeR Project Realm

 This is a U.S. Realm Specification.
 This guide and related materials are based on reporting specifications in U.S. jurisdictions.
+The two profiles referenced in the [Core Reference Architecture Profiles](artifacts.html#core-referral-architecture-profiles) are not US Specific and can be used anywhere.

 ### Other Information